clux/probes.hugo/content/post/2018-12-08-yaml-apis-in-rust.md

 and you'll quickly realize that this does not scale.
 Not because your engineers can't handle it, but because if your engineers need to understand everything; you've not abstracted anything.

-Not to mention that your platform would have no internal if everyone wrote these.
+Not to mention that your platform would have no internal consistency if everyone handcrafted these.

 ## Helm
 One of the main attempts kubernetes has seen in this space is `helm`.
-A (primarily) client side templating system that lets you abstract away much of the above into `charts` (a collection of `yaml` go-templates) ready to be filled in with `helm values`; the more concise `yaml` that developers write directly.
+A (primarily) client side templating system that lets you abstract away much of the above into `charts` (a collection of `yaml` go templates) ready to be filled in with `helm values`; the more concise `yaml` that developers write directly.

 Simplistic usage of `helm` would involve having a `chart` in a folder: